mikemtzp/Nintendo-Amiibo-Database/README.md

-# Space Travelers' Hub
+# Nintendo's Amiibo Database
-> The Air Quality Forecast App displays a Home page with a list of countries which you can select to see their historical air pollution data.
-All data is retrieved from the [Air Pollution API](https://openweathermap.org/api/air-pollution).
+> Nintendo's Amiibo Database App displays a Home page with a list of amiibos that you can filter by game series and then click to see their details.
+All data is retrieved from the [Amiibo API](https://amiiboapi.com/).
 Built with React.js and Redux.

 ## 🛠️ Built With